Marine Biology - Biology 121

 (On line at www.pcmsusa.org - click on my name for homepage)

-California State University, Northridge and my Ph.D. in Marine Ecology from the
+in Biology from California State University, Northridge and my Ph.D. in Marine

-University of Southern California.
-My teaching and research emphases include
+Ecology from the University of Southern California.
+My teaching and research

-the ecology or kelp forests, the rocky intertidal zone, Caribbean coral reefs,
+emphases include the ecology or kelp forests, the rocky intertidal zone, Caribbean

-the Gulf of the Gulf of California in Mexico, and human ecology of the
+coral reefs, the Gulf of the Gulf of California in Mexico, and human ecology

-Veracruz, Mexico estuary.
+of the Veracruz, Mexico estuary.
 I have taught at Pierce College since 1983.
-We are

-proud at Pierce College to offer the most extensive marine biology and
+We are proud at Pierce College to offer the most extensive marine biology

 Lecture and Lecture Outline: The lecture notes are published only by a copy store off campus.
+They are not sold in the Bookstore.
 More information on purchasing the lecture notes is provided at the first class meeting.
 Be sure to ask for the Biology 121 lecture notes when requesting the notes.
 YOU MUST HAVE THE NOTES BY THE SECOND WEEK OF CLASS.
 It is best to keep a notebook of the standard 3 ring loose-leaf type.
 There will be hand-outs to be included with your lecture notes throughout the semester.
+You may also download the notes from the web site (above).
 You may also download the notes from my web site.

 Attendance : Attendance is recorded daily.
 IF YOU FIND IT NECESSARY TO DROP THIS CLASS - IT IS YOUR RESPONSIBILITY TO DO SO FOLLOWING THE REGULAR ADMISSIONS AND RECORDS PROCEDURES.
 You are expected to be on time and to keep up with the class regardless of absence, excused or otherwise.
 After the number of hours of non-excused absences exeeds that of the hours the class meets per week that student may be excluded from the class.